algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 ### LocalHost

 The API must be hosted on `localhost` and listen on port `18080`.
 This is the default configuration for the API, and users can access it by sending requests to `http://localhost:18080/quickestpath`.

+Using the localhost environment allows developers to test the API locally before deploying it to a production server.
+It also simplifies the development process by providing a controlled environment for debugging and testing.